How to Create a Mintable SPL Token on Solana

 - The full supply is already minted

-- You want a fixed-supply token
+- You want a fixed-supply launch plan after minting is complete

 Option 2: Create a mintable SPL token with Solana CLI